Sunday, 18 February 2024

 Whilst any electric car or plug-in was not an option for me, I was happy it was a 'mild hybrid' 1 litre engine making it very fuel efficient.

 I've only been using the car for several days with about 260 km on the clock.
 I'm more than happy with my purchase.
-My plan is to keep this for at least 10 years and hopefully longer.
+My plan is to keep the car for as long as possible.

 My new Icebug Haze BUGrip GTX boots (2024) Mens